Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Equivalence of Properties of GPDE and PIE

 \subsection{Convex Conditions for Internal Stability of a GPDE model}

-In this subsection, we show how the PIE system representation may be used to determine internal stability of the corresponding GPDE model in the $\R L_2$ norm (as opposed to the $\R \times W^n$ norm).
-In this case, however, we do not establish stability of the PIE system itself in any sense -- bounds on the $\R L_2$ norm cannot be used to bound the $\R \times W^n$ norm.
-Thus the stability test is defined in terms of the PIE system representation but is not actually a test for stability of the PIE system.
-In addition, the stability test is defined in terms of the existence of positive semidefinite PI operators subject to affine equality constraints.
-Such forms of convex optimization are labelled Linear PI Inequalities (LPIs) and LMI-based methods for the feasibility of LPIs have been discussed in, e.g.~\cite{peet_2020aut}.
-The following is a direct extension of Theorem 6 in~\cite{peet_2020aut}.
+Next, we look at a test for stability of the PDE in $\R L_2$ norm (as opposed to the $\R \times W^n$ norm) using the PIE framework.
+While we do not establish stability of the PIE system itself.
+The stability test is defined in terms of the PIE system representation but is not actually a test for the stability of the PIE system.
+This stability test is defined in terms of the existence of positive semidefinite PI operators subject to affine inequality constraints.
+Such forms of convex optimization are labeled Linear PI Inequalities (LPIs), and LMI-based methods for the feasibility of LPIs have been discussed in, e.g.~\cite{peet_2020aut}.